sohomghosh/sohomghosh.github.io/_pages/projects.md

 # Selected Projects

 ## Fidelity Assistant
-Experimenting with various content based filtering, collaborative filtering, pattern mining algorithms, and Large Language Models based approaches to predict the next interaction of a customer during a chat session
+Experimenting with various content based filtering, collaborative filtering, pattern mining algorithms, network graphs and Large Language Models (LLMs) based approaches to predict the next interaction (questions, quicklinks) of a customer during a chat session.
+Using LLMs to evaluate effectiveness of FA sessions.

 #### Relevant Publications:
 - "Dichotomic Pattern Mining Integrated With Constraint Reasoning for Digital Behavior Analysis" in Frontiers in Artificial Intelligence (Journal) <a href="https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2022.868085/full" target="_blank">(link)</a>